Blazed grating

 A blazed grating – also called echelette grating (from French échelle = ladder) – is a special type of diffraction grating.
-It is optimized to achieve maximum grating efficiency in a given diffraction order.
+It is optimized to achieve maximum light efficiency in a given diffraction order.
 For this purpose, maximum optical power is concentrated in the desired diffraction order while the residual power in the other orders (particularly the zeroth) is minimized.
 Since this condition can only exactly be achieved for one wavelength, it is specified for which blaze wavelength the grating is optimized (or blazed).
 The direction in which maximum efficiency is achieved is called the blaze angle and is the third crucial characteristic of a blazed grating directly depending on blaze wavelength and diffraction order.

 Blaze angle

 Like every optical grating, a blazed grating has a constant line spacing $d$, determining the magnitude of the wavelength splitting caused by the grating.
 The grating lines possess a triangular, sawtooth-shaped cross section, forming a step structure.
 The steps are tilted at the so-called blaze angle $\theta_B$ with respect to the grating surface.
 Accordingly, the angle between step normal and grating normal is $\theta_B$.

 The blaze angle is optimized to maximize efficiency for the wavelength of the used light.
 Descriptively, this means $\theta_B$ is chosen such that the beam diffracted at the grating and the beam reflected at the steps are both deflected into the same direction.
 Commonly blazed gratings are manufactured in the so-called Littrow configuration.